vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 Concept: ~myconcept (!thisword ~otherconcept)
 ```

 Note: the system has two kinds of concepts.
 Enumerated concepts are ones formed from an explicit list of members.
-Stuff in definitions of concept: ~xxx()  are that.
+Stuff in definitions of `concept: ~xxx()` are that.
 There are also internal concepts marked by the system.
-These include part of speech of a word (requires using the pos-tagger to decide from the input what part of speech it was of possibly several), grammatical roles, words from infinite sets like ~number and ~placenumber and ~weburl, and so forth.
+These include part of speech of a word (requires using the pos-tagger to decide from the input what part of speech it was of possibly several), grammatical roles, words from infinite sets like `~number` and `~placenumber` and `~weburl`, and so forth.

 In a pattern of some kind, if you are referencing a sentence location using a match variable, you can match both kinds of concepts.
 But if you are not tied to a location in  a sentence, you can't match internally computed ones.
 So something like
 ```